 - Jackknife accidents

 - Brake failure

 - Underride accidents

 As truck drivers along with passenger vehicle drivers learn how to avoid accidents with trucks, our roadways will become a safer and more enjoyable place to drive.
 If you are interested in learning more about ways to avoid truck accidents, we welcome you to complete the Free Case Evaluation form on this page.

 If you or a loved one has been involved in an accident with an inexperienced truck driver, it is imperative the victim seeks legal guidance from an experienced attorney.
 Using the services of an experienced attorney can aid in achieving the maximum compensation for your losses and damages.

 At Jonathan Perkins Injury Lawyers, we are dedicated to assisting injury victims receive the justice they deserve in the court of law.
-With our firm based in New Haven, Bridgeport, and Hartford, we are licensed to serve the entire state of Connecticut.
+We have offices in New Haven, Bridgeport, Hartford, Waterbury and New London, and serve clients throughout Connecticut.

-To learn more about how our attorneys can help you during your time of need, or to schedule a free no-obligation consultation, contact us at 1-800-PERKINS (outside of Connecticut, call 203-397-1283 ,) today and a member of our intake team will obtain the details from your truck accident and connect you with one of our experienced truck accident lawyers.
+To learn more about how our attorneys can help you during your time of need, or to schedule a free no-obligation consultation, contact us at 800-PERKINS today and a member of our intake team will obtain the details from your truck accident and connect you with one of our experienced truck accident lawyers.